MMesgar/neural_coherence_model/README.md

 # A Neural Local Coherence Model for Text Quality Assessment #

 A neural local coherence model based on semantic changes across sentences in a text.
 Your interest to this project is very appreciated.
 Please cite [this paper](https://aclanthology.info/papers/D18-1464/d18-1464.bib) if you use the above code.
-Also don't forget to give it a Github star (on top right), if you like the project.
+Also don't forget to give it a Github star (on top right).

 ### Setup ###